rlautan/recras-wordpress-plugin/readme.md

 ### Online booking
 Add the `[recras-booking]` shortcode anywhere on your site.
 The following parameters are supported:
-* id - corresponds to the contact form ID in Recras
+* id - corresponds to the package ID in Recras

-Example: `[recras-booking id=17]` will show the booking form with ID 17.
+Example: `[recras-booking id=17]` will show the booking form with package ID 17.

 ### Products
 Add the `[recras-product]` shortcode anywhere on your site.
 The following parameters are supported: